 Black Friday surpassed Boxing Day as the No. 1 retail shopping date in our country a few years ago.
-In the age of COVID-19, cross-border shopping is a no-no. And besides, pandemic-friendly shopping even locally is the way to go, notes the Retail Council of Canada (RCC).
-Moreover, the RCC’s annual holiday shopping survey found shopping locally is increasingly important to Canadians, with 90% saying purchasing goods from a retailer in Canada is paramount, and 83% agree that buying items made in Canada is important.
+In the age of COVID-19, cross-border shopping is now an option, shopping locally can still help support businesses that made it through the pandemic and continue to recover from storefront closures.

 Car insurance rates often change

 Insurance rates often change.
 In Ontario, for example, the Financial Services Regulatory Authority (FSRA) releases the rate changes they’ve approved each week.
 Sometimes just a few insurance providers change their rates, and sometimes dozens do.

 That’s why it’s so important to shop around for car insurance.
 The company that offered you the best rate five years ago, or even last year, may not be the company that can provide you with the lowest rate today.

 Ways to save on car insurance beyond shopping around